 Gustave Courbet is often considered the leading figure of Realism.
 He laid the groundwork for the movement in the 1840s when he began portraying peasants and laborers on a grand scale typically reserved for religious, historical, or allegorical subjects.

 Prior to Courbet's radical emergence, painters did not depict scenes as they saw them; instead, they idealized them, virtually erasing any flaws or imperfections.
 To Courbet, this approach was detrimental to painting, as it eliminated any sense of individuality.
 “It is society at its best, its worst, its average,” he said of his practice.
 “In short, it's my way of seeing society with all its interests and passions.
 It's the whole world coming to me to be painted.”

-Unlike the work of Courbet and Millet, Daumier's art—namely, his political cartoons—often showcases subjective and exaggerated undertones.
-Nevertheless, his oeuvre offers an eye-opening glimpse into the nitty-gritty of life in 19th century France.
+Unlike the work of Courbet and Millet, Daumier's art—namely, his political cartoons—often showcase subjective and exaggerated undertones.
+Nevertheless, his oeuvre offers an eye-opening glimpse into the nitty-gritty of life in 19th-century France.

 Rosa Bonheur specialized in animal depictions.
 Given this interest, many of her paintings are set in farms, fields, and other countryside settings.

 Today, Bonheur is often considered the most prolific female painter of the 19th century.
 One of her most well-known paintings, Ploughing in the Nivernais, won first prize at the French Salon of 1848 and has since been praised as a key piece of the Realist movement.

 Though often studied in the context of Impressionism, Édouard Manet also played a pivotal role in Realism.
 In fact, the painter acted as a bridge between the movements, inspiring the Impressionist interest in capturing “impressions” of everyday life.